MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: Methodology

 \section{Methodology}

-In this section, we show the relationship between the MaxEnt method \cite{MaxEnt}, confidence penalty term \cite{pereyra2017regularizing} and Focal loss \cite{focal}.
-We also show the effects of different constraints placed on the MaxEnt method and describe how they can be developed into a novel objective function for model calibration called MaxEnt Loss.
+In this section, we show the relationship between Maximum Entropy \cite{MaxEnt}, confidence penalty term \cite{pereyra2017regularizing} and Focal loss \cite{focal}.
+We also show the effects of different constraints placed on the MaxEnt method and describe how they can be developed into a novel objective function for model calibration that we call MaxEnt Loss.